Mbell42/UCSD-CodingBootCamp-generator-pw-random/README.md

 2020.01.18.0005 - For index.html, I completed the initial grid structure, and completed adding comments for accessibility.

 2020.01.18.0022 - For index.html, I made minor updates to the column layout of the row containing the buttons.
 I also fixed a couple bootstrap CSS classes that had the incorrect syntax.

+2020.01.18.0045 - For logic.js, I added initial comments to structure my plan and for acessibility.
+I then created variables for the text-area, the two buttons, and a variable that will contain an array, assinging them each an initial undefined value.